decaf-dev/obsidian-dataloom/README.md

 April 9, 2022:
 Tables display with live preview is still being developed in Obsidian.
 If you're using live preview, please always use the table in "Reading" mode not "Editing" mode.

+### Theming
+NLT tables uses normal table semantic elements (table, th, tr, td, etc) to render.
+If you wish to edit the style of the table, just style those elements in your css.

 ## Built With